-In a lot of cases the logo is unreadable in very small sizes, yes you are submitting a 500*500 square logo, but when Google uses the image in practice, the logo can be as small as 50 pixels.
+In many cases, the logo is unreadable in very small sizes, yes you are submitting a 500*500 square logo, but when Google uses the image in practice, the logo can be as small as 50 pixels.
 This causes the text to be unreadable.

-Here is an example on the left what most merchants do, and on the right, what you should do.
+Here is an example on the left of what most merchants do, and on the right, what you should do.

 If you would use the left image, you will start having trouble reading the brand name.